luvksahu/luvksahu/README.md

 <!--# Hello 👋, [I'm Luv Kumar Sahu](https://sites.google.com/view/luv-kumar-sahu/home)-->

 <h3 align="center">I am a coding enthusiast.
 Who is looking to contribute in open source Java, HTML, JavaScript</h3>
-<h5 align="center">If you like my profile then star mark this repository and also you can fork and clone it, and edit README to your own.</h5>
+<h5 align="center">If you like my profile then star this repository and also you can fork and clone it, and edit README to your own.</h5>

 <p align="left"> <img src="https://komarev.com/ghpvc/?username=luvksahu&label=Profile%20views&color=0e75b6&style=flat" alt="luvksahu" /> </p>